 Chapter 57 Flammable and Combustible Liquids.
 The requirements of this chapter are intended to reduce the likelihood of fires involving the storage, handling, use or transportation of flammable and combustible liquids.
 Adherence to these practices may also limit damage in the event of an accidental fire involving these materials.
 These liquids are used for fuel, lubricants, cleaners, solvents, medicine and even drinking.
 The danger associated with flammable and combustible liquids is that the vapors from these liquids, when combined with air in their flammable range, will burn or explode at temperatures near normal living and working environment.
 The protection provided by this code is to prevent the flammable and combustible liquids from being ignited.
-As with other chapters of the International Fire Code, Section 5702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 5702 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 58 Flammable Gases and Flammable Cryogenic Fluids.
 Chapter 58 sets requirements for the storage and use of flammable gases.
 For safety purposes, there is a limit on the quantities of flammable gas allowed per control area.
 Exceeding these limitations increases the possibility of damage to both property and individuals.
 The principal hazard posed by flammable gas is its ready ignitability, or even explosivity, when mixed with air in the proper proportions.
-Consequently, occupancies storing or handling large quantities of flammable gas are classified as Group H-2 (high hazard) by the International Building Code.
-As with other chapters of the International Fire Code, Section 5802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+Consequently, occupancies storing or handling large quantities of flammable gas are classified as Group H-2 (high hazard) by the Building Code of New York State.
+As with other chapters of the Fire Code of New York State, Section 5802 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 59 Flammable Solids.
 This chapter addresses general requirements for storage and handling of flammable solids, especially magnesium; however, it is important to note that several other solid materials, primarily metals including, but not limited to, titanium, zirconium, hafnium, calcium, zinc, sodium, lithium, potassium, sodium/potassium alloys, uranium, thorium and plutonium, can be explosion hazards under the right conditions.
 Some of these metals are almost exclusively laboratory materials but because of where they are used, fire service personnel must be trained to handle emergency situations.
 Because uranium, thorium and plutonium are also radioactive materials, they present still more specialized problems for fire service personnel.
-As with other chapters of the International Fire Code, Section 5902 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 5902 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 60 Highly Toxic and Toxic Materials.
 The main purpose of this chapter is to protect occupants, emergency responders and those in the immediate area of the building and facility from short-term, acute hazards associated with a release or general exposure to toxic and highly toxic materials.
 This chapter deals with all three states of toxic and highly toxic materials: solids, liquids and gases.
 This code does not address long-term exposure effects of these materials, which are addressed by agencies such as the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA).
-As with other chapters of the International Fire Code, Section 6002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 6002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.